 Or if the Service is not started then simply double-click on it.
 On new popup under the general tab change the startup type Automatic and start the service next to service status as shown below image.

 If due to some Reason BITS service get stuck not respond you may face High system Resource usage problem.
 Such as 100% CPU usage, High Disk or memory usage etc. And While troubleshooting these problems we need to Stop the BITs service to fix the issue.
 Also, Most of the users suggest on Microsoft Forum, Reddit Disable BITS service to fix High CPU usage problem.

 To Disable BITS service Again open windows services by press windows + R, type services.msc and hit the enter key.
 Double click on BITS service, Change the startup type to disable and Stop the service if its running

 Start / Stop BITS using Command prompt

 Also, you can use windows command prompt to Start / Stop BITS service.
 To do this open Command prompt as administrator.
 Then first use command sc bits query to Check The service is running or not.
 If everything is OK, You will see “STATE: 2 RUNNING” in the outputs.
 You may find “SATE: 1 STOP_PENDING“.

 Then you can use command net start bits to Start the BITs service.
 And You can use command net stop bits to Stop the service.

 I hope this post helps you to know about Background Intelligent Transfer Service.
-How BITS service works on the windows computer, Different version of BITs service with Feature updates.
-And How to Start, Restart or Stop Background Intelligent Transfer Service using command prompt etc. Also, Read Fix We can’t find your camera error 0xA00F4244 on windows 10.
+How BITS service works on the windows computer, Different versions of BITs service with Feature updates.
+And How to Start, Restart or Stop Background Intelligent Transfer Service using command prompt etc.